Configuration

 server_name OS hostname Unique name for this node in the cluster

-advertise_url URL other nodes use to reach this agent (must be reachable by peers)
+advertise_url Not set URL other nodes use to reach this agent (must be reachable by peers)

 health_interval 30s How often to health-check peers